lamingic/GI-DID/README.md

 **Outline of this repository:**

-**Supplemental Material for " Improved Response Strategies for Unknown Behaviours in Multiagent Interaction**"**
+**Supplemental Material for " Generative Method for Solving Interactive Dynamic Influence Diagram**"**

 **Frameworks and Components**: